Barry Mannakee

-Barry Albert Mannakee (1 June 1947 – 15 May 1987) was a police officer with the Royal Protection Squad and bodyguard to Diana, Princess of Wales.
+Barry Albert Mannakee (1 June 1947 – 15 May 1987) was a British police officer with the Royal Protection Squad and bodyguard to Diana, Princess of Wales.
 Mannakee was transferred from his role as bodyguard for Diana following what was described as an "inappropriate" relationship between the two.
 Mannakee died in a road traffic accident in 1987, leading to a conspiracy theory that his death was not an accident.
 An inquest found no evidence of this.

 Personal life and career

 Mannakee was a police officer with the Royal Protection Squad.
 In 1985, he became bodyguard to Diana, Princess of Wales.
 In 1986, he was transferred to Diplomatic Protection Group based in central London.
 Mannakee was married to Susan, and they had two daughters, Michelle and Clare.

 Diana, Princess of Wales

-On a videotape recorded by the voice coach of Diana, Princess of Wales, Peter Settelen in 1992, Diana admitted that from 1984 through to 1986, she had been "deeply in love with someone who worked in this environment."
+On a videotape recorded by the voice coach of Diana, Princess of Wales, Peter Settelen in 1992, Diana admitted that from 1985 through to 1986, she had been "deeply in love with someone who worked in this environment."
 Although she never used his name, it is thought she was referring to Mannakee.
-In 1986, Mannakee was transferred to the Diplomatic Protection Squad after his managers had determined his relationship with Diana had been "inappropriate,..." with Diana saying on the tape that Mannakee had been "chucked out" from his role as her bodyguard following suspicion that the two were having an affair.
+In 1986, Mannakee was transferred to the Diplomatic Protection Squad after his managers had determined his relationship with Diana had been "inappropriate" with Diana saying on the tape that Mannakee had been "chucked out" from his role as her bodyguard following suspicion that the two were having an affair.
 She said "I was only happy when he was around" and that his death was "the biggest blow of my life."